rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 Is your Webpacker compilation taking forever?
 You may be overpacking.

+> If any file in this directory does not also have a corresponding `javascript_pack_tag` in your application, then you're overpacking.

+Be good to yourself and your development and deployment experience by being very intentional about what files you put in your "packs" directory.

-> Don't overpack.
+Don't overpack.
 At best, this is wasteful; at worst, this is a productivity killer.

-Be good to yourself and your development and deployment experience by being very intentional about what files you put in your "packs" directory.
-If any file in this directory does not also have a corresponding `javascript_pack_tag` in your application, then you may be wasting resources.